evantoh/anita-kitchen/README.md

 ## Setup/Installation Requirements

-* get a computer
+* have an installation platform i.e computer,laptop etc
-* have internet access with browser installed on your computer
+* have internet access with browser installed on your computer.chrome is most preffered.
-* ensure git is installed on your machine
+* ensure git is installed on your machine.
-* open browser tab ang get to github and copy my repository url
+* open browser tab and get to github and copy my repository url(cloning).
-* run git clone url of the repository
+* run git clone and paste the url on the terminal

 link to my project